Columbia University Marching Band: 1990s

+2000s

-When Vice President Al Gore arrived to teach at Columbia, the band reportedly welcomed him with a program solely consisting of Monica Lewinsky jokes.
+When Vice President Al Gore arrived to teach at Columbia in February 2001, the band later claimed to welcome him with a program solely consisting of Monica Lewinsky jokes, although a script from the performance does mention her by name.

 During a game against Fordham University in 2002, the band joked that Fordham's tuition was "going down like an altar boy" (in a joke improvised minutes before the start of the pre-game show).
 In the ensuing media frenzy, band poet laureate Andy Hao was featured on the MSNBC show Donahue, in a debate with the president of the Catholic League Bill Donohue, who called the comment anti-Catholic bigotry.
 Additionally, The New York Times profiled the CUMB as part of an article about scramble bands.
 Columbia University president Lee Bollinger ended the controversy in one of his first official acts as University president when he apologized to Fordham president, Joseph A. O'Hare.

+2010s

 Following a loss to Cornell in 2011, the band sang an altered version of the Columbia fight song lamenting the football team's winless season.
 After a member of the team coaching staff overheard the rendition, the athletic department promptly banned the band from performing at the Brown game the following week.
-The story was picked up by various news outlets including The New York Times and ESPN.
 Following this media firestorm as well as an outpouring of support for the band from various alums, students, and bandies, and an apology from the band, the Athletics department—in the interests of Columbia's "core free speech values"—allowed the band to perform at the season's final game.

 In December 2012, a promotional flyer for Orgo Night which featured a pun on "Gaza Strip", i.e. "Everyone Wants a Piece" was met with some backlash by student groups on campus as well as activist Sherry J. Wolf.
 Subsequently, Kevin Shollenberger, Dean of Student Affairs, criticized the band via a student-wide email.
 In the wake of the event, despite the few protestors who attended Orgo Night, the band received overwhelming support from the Columbia community.

+In September 2019, the band was officially banned from Columbia athletic events and its funding revoked, with many pointing to the administration's distaste for the band following the Orgo Night controversy.
+The band was reinstated a month later, in time for Homecoming.

+2020 Dissolution

+On September 14, 2020, following allegations of inappropriate behavior, the band voted to disband.
+The band's leadership issued a statement acknowledging decades of "racism, cultural oppression, misogyny, and sexual harassment" and, deciding that it would be "impossible to reform an organization so grounded in prejudiced culture and traditions," decided to disband the organization.